Saddam Hussein's novels

-Saddam Hussein, the late President of Iraq, wrote four novels and a number of poems.
+Saddam Hussein, the fifth President of Iraq, wrote four novels and a number of poems.
 The first two books (Zabibah and the King and The Fortified Castle) were "Written by He Who Wrote It", a traditional way in Arabic writing to preserve anonymity.

 Zabibah and the King

-Zabibah and the King (زبيبة والملك Zabībah wal-Malik), also transliterated Zabiba and the King, written in 2000, is a novel that the CIA believes was written by Saddam Hussein, probably with the help of some ghostwriters.
+Zabibah and the King (زبيبة والملك Zabībah wal-Malik), also transliterated Zabiba and the King, written in 2000, is a novel that the CIA believes was ghost written for Saddam Hussein.
 The plot is a love story about a powerful ruler of medieval Iraq and a beautiful commoner girl named Zabibah.
 Zabibah's husband is a cruel and unloving man who rapes her.
 The book is set in 7th- or 8th-century Tikrit, Hussein's home town.
 The book is intended to be seen as an allegory, with Zabibah representing the people of Iraq, her husband representing the United States, and the ruler representing Saddam Hussein himself.
 The book was believed to be the subject of the 2012 movie The Dictator.
 However, this turned out not to be true.